 In an ideal world, you would be falling asleep within minutes of hitting your pillow.
 Unfortunately, this is far from reality for thousands of people.
 A full 40 percent of people sleep less than eight hours every night, and even falling asleep is far from a simple process.

-Between one-third and half of all adults in the United States suffer from insomnia, and research collected from 1905 to 2008 shows that children have lost an average of a minute of sleep each year.
+Between one-third and half of all adults in the United States suffer from insomnia, and research collected from 1905 to 2008 shows that children have lost an average of a minute of sleep per night each year during that time period.
 Good quality sleep is more rare today than ever before.
 All while research shows that your quality of sleep should be a priority.

 Before I get to my sleep tips, I want to be clear that having the correct mattress for your condition and sleep style is extremely important.
 I often recommend specific mattresses for my patients, but if you are not a patient, Quality Sleep Mattress Store in Bellevue is my top choice for custom matching a mattress.